 The Melody Maker is a submodel of the Les Paul guitar.
 The guitar has a slimmer body than other Les Pauls and features carved maple tops with a satin nitrocellulose finish.
 It also has a rounded maple neck and a full-size Les Paul headstock.
 Its pickups are P-90S, based on the original Gibson ES-125 pickups, and feature Fender-style Alnico slug magnets.

-The serial number is usually located on the back of the neck between the tuning machines.
+The serial number is usually on the neck between the tuning machines.
 If the serial number is six or less, it is probably an older model.
-Starting in the 1990s, Gibson started to reuse this serial number scheme for reissue guitars.
+In the 1990s, Gibson started reusing this serial number scheme for reissue guitars.
 The serial number will be displayed on the body if you want a reissue guitar.

 SG Melody Maker

 The 1967 Gibson Melody Maker Bass is a vintage instrument from Gibson that is both beautiful and extremely rare.
-Its design is similar to the EB-0 bass, but it was a student model that had a smaller production run.
-The serial number is also somewhat sketchy, but the pots do date to 1966.
-This example was originally sold by the seller in 1966, but has been refinished and does not have the original pickguard.
+Its design is similar to the EB-0 bass, but it was a student model with a smaller production run.
+The serial number is also somewhat sketchy, but the pots date to 1966.
+The seller initially sold this example in 1966, but it has been refinished and does not have the original pickguard.

-The Melody Maker bass was released in two variations: the single-cutaway Melody Maker and the double-cutaway Melody Maker.
+The Melody Maker bass was released in two variations: the single-cutaway and the double-cutaway Melody Maker.
 Both feature a mahogany body and humbucker pickups.
 The EB-0 and Melody Maker feature a classic, warm tone.
-The latter model is available with a single humbucker, while the former is equipped with two humbuckers.
+The latter model has a single humbucker, while the former has two.
 The EB-0 and Melody maker share the same hardware, including a single-stackable Les Paul headstock.

 The 1967 Gibson Melody Maker is in excellent condition and comes with its original case.
 It is finished in the custom Pelham Blue color finish, which is extremely rare.
 The guitar plays beautifully and has a high-quality vibrato.
 The body is narrow but comfortable to play with.
-It shows some wear but is in remarkably good condition considering its age.
-It has only one significant repair, a crack on the lower bout.
+It shows some wear but is in excellent condition considering its age.
+It has only one significant repair, a crack on the lower about.

 The 1967 Gibson Melody Maker Bass had a single-cutaway body, a tune-o-Matic bridge, and a stop tailpiece.
-The bass also came in black and with a special ebony fretboard inlay in the form of heart inlays.
+The bass also came in black with a unique ebony fretboard inlay in heart inlays.
 The neck was rosewood, and the pickups were single-coil or double-coil.

 Stanley Clarke’s Alembic Signature Standard with Bigsby Vibrato

 This guitar has two pickups, adjustable saddles, and a bridge.
 It also features a mother-of-pearl inlay on the fretboard.
-It has four pegs on the headstock, and the top of the guitar bears the logo of the manufacturer, featuring a cloud on top, a hand reaching down, a dragon’s body, and a stylized alembic.
+It has four pegs on the headstock, and the guitar’s top bears the manufacturer’s logo, featuring a cloud on top, a hand reaching down, a dragon’s body, and a stylized alembic.

-The guitar features a nine-volt battery and features an active mid-boost (+25 dB) preamp and TBX circuits.
-It produces both crystal-clear clean tones and huge overdriven sounds.
+The guitar features a nine-volt battery, an active mid-boost (+25 dB) preamp, and TBX circuits.
+It produces crystal-clear, clean tones and huge, overdriven sounds.
 It also has a push-pull midrange pot and can be plugged into a high-gain Marshall amp.

-This guitar is a great example of how a vintage Gibson bass guitar can look.
-Its double-cutaway body is made from solid wood with hollow sides underneath the F holes.
+This guitar is an excellent example of how a vintage Gibson bass guitar can look.
+Its double-cutaway body is solid wood with hollow sides underneath the F holes.
 Its shape helps reduce feedback, making it perfect for jazz and blues.

 Gene Simmons’ Axe

-The guitar comes with a Mighty Mite MMJB-R pickup that provides bright and clear tones.
+The guitar comes with a Mighty Mite MMJB-R pickup with bright and clear tones.
 You can adjust the volume and tone using the toggle switch.
 The guitar features Simmons’ signature on the headstock.
 This guitar is available at an incredible price.
-If you’d like to play like Gene Simmons, this is the guitar for you.
+This is the guitar if you’d like to play like Gene Simmons.

-The Axe Vintage Gibson bass guitar was custom-made for Gene Simmons by bass maker Steve Carr.
-Its body and scale are very short, which makes it easy for Gene Simmons to play.
+The Axe Vintage Gibson bass guitar was custom-made by bass maker Steve Carr for Gene Simmons.
+Its body and scale are concise, which makes it easy for Gene Simmons to play.
 The guitar was never used live, but it’s seen in photos of the rock icon.
-The bass was also used on the album cover of “Time Capsule” by Lita Ford, and several Kiss songs.
+The bass was also used on the “Time Capsule” album cover by Lita Ford and several Kiss songs.